Dorilama/nano-css/README.md

 }
 ```

 We can add a comment before the declarations to specify a class name to use in the statement instead of the generated hash.
-The comment is in the form `/* key=classname */`
+The comment is in the form `/* key=classname */`.
+The class name is not modified so it must be a valid class name.
 To use the comment class we need to call `setup` with the `getKey` option set to true.
 I.e.